 A successful university experience is not just about courses, labs and research.
 It is also about being engaged in activities outside of the classroom – about having a balance between academics and extracurriculars.
 We like to see our students involved, to be active, and develop or expand their outside interests.
 To help you with that, the University of Toronto offers more opportunities for you to join teams and clubs than any other Canadian university.
 There are literally thousands of choices.
 The hardest part will be narrowing down your options!

-Your choices will range from engineering clubs and teams such as FSAE race car, the Concrete Canoe design team, Engineers Without Borders, the SkuleTM Orchestra, or sports teams, to the myriad of U of T opportunities including film appreciation clubs, debating societies, Varsity level teams, social activism, art and art appreciation as well as finance and investing.
+Your choices will range from engineering clubs and teams such as the University of Toronto Formula Racing team, the Concrete Canoe design team, Engineers Without Borders, the SkuleTM Orchestra, or sports teams, to the myriad of U of T opportunities including film appreciation clubs, debating societies, Varsity level teams, social activism, art and art appreciation as well as finance and investing.
 There is something for everyone here.
 If you can’t find a club that interests you, than why not start your own!

 The Engineering Society